Minnesota families face test shortages, isolation as pandemic hits home

 "Look," Josh said, "we're in a new world here."

 His positive test result came back March 16, and his isolation in the basement began.
-When his breathing became labored, his wife called a doctor, who told him to count his breaths per minute to see if he was struggling too much.
+When his breathing became labored, his wife called a doctor, who told Josh to count his breaths per minute to see if he was struggling too much.

-“When you have a dry cough its hard to take deep breaths,” Josh said.
+"When you have a dry cough it's hard to take deep breaths," Josh said.

-Upstairs, the rest of the family did what it could to help.
+Upstairs, the rest of the family did what they could to help.
 They prepared meals on paper plates and walked them halfway down the staircase.
-His daughters, aged 14, 12 and 8, drew pictures, taped them to a favored snack of beef jerky sticks, and lobbed them into the basement for him.
+His daughters, ages 14, 12 and 8, drew pictures, taped them to a favored snack of beef jerky sticks, and lobbed them into the basement for him.

 Jennifer and the two oldest daughters sought testing themselves, giving nasal swab samples at one of the last drive-through appointments scheduled by M Health Fairview until it canceled them due to a shortage of testing supplies at the state public health lab.